 Madame Catherine prépare sa classe de troisième à l’irrémédiable est une comédie noire d’une inquiétante étrangeté sur un monde en dérive, un monologue abordant notre rapport aux armes à feu, où le tragique nous guette et plane au-dessus de la tête de tous les petits adultes en devenir.

-Written by Elena Belyea Dramaturgy by Brian Drader Produced by Tiny Bear Jaws as part of the 2014 Common Ground Arts Society's Found Festival Directed by Lianna Makuch Performed by Elena Belyea Photos by Michael Kuby
+Written and performed by Elena Eli Belyea Dramaturgy by Brian Drader Produced by Tiny Bear Jaws as part of the 2014 Common Ground Arts Society's Found Festival Directed by Lianna Makuch Photos by Michael Kuby

 Tonight's the night and Cutie desperately needs your help getting ready for her big date.
 There's a lonesome man on the loose: pining, pitiful, and searching for love.
 Cutie knows once he finds her, his hunt will be over.
-An acidic, site-specific exploration of the "Good Victim" gone wrong.
+An acidic, site-specific exploration of the "Well-BehavedVictim".

-Written by Elena Belyea Dramaturgy by Iris Turcott
+Written by Elena Eli Belyea Dramaturgy by Iris Turcott

 Fetch: (vb.)
 To go after and bring back. (n) A living person’s spectral double, appearing to friends or relatives, usually as an omen for the figure’s impending death.
 For Alice, raising her 11-year-old granddaughter Tegan is no easy task.
 Tegan has been having the most wonderful dreams, inhabited by an unknown presence.
 Now, she must go on a journey back to the beginning, to a lie Alice told years ago, to discover the truth about her origins and the whereabouts of her not-so-dead father, Will, who has been having strange dreams of his own.
 A collision of longing, loss and love.